Ironikus/email-encoder-bundle/readme.txt

 = How can I encode content of BBPress, WP e-commerce or other plugins? =

 Every content will be automatically protected.
 In case you find something, that doesn't work from your end, we are very happy to help!
+Our plugin is fully compatible with [WP Webhooks](https://wp-webhooks.com/) and plugins created via [Pluginplate](https://pluginplate.com/)

 = Can I use special characters (like Chinese)? =